Novaleaf/xlib/README.md

 Since I started programming, I've a big fan of the .NET Framework.
 Xlib is my attempt to bring that level of great features + (re)usability to the Typescript.

 # Changelog
+- v14: polish.  small but breaking change to ```xlib.diagnostics.Exception``` required a major version bump.
 - v13: modernize.  upgrade all dependencies to latest, deprecate or remove obsolete features, ```xlib.net``` improvements, general cleanup, remove ```moment``` in favor of ```luxon```
-- v12: reconfig initialization arguments to be passed prior to import of xlib (IE: specify a ```global.__xlibInitArgs```) . also change logger to be a singleton, and allow better log filtering via log.
+- v12: refactor xlib initialization workflow.  reconfig initialization arguments to be passed prior to import of xlib (IE: specify a ```global.__xlibInitArgs```) . also change logger to be a singleton, and allow better log filtering via log.
-- v11: remove testLevel as external testing frameworks like mocha set their testLevel in a different way.
+- v11: refactor EnvVars.  remove testLevel as external testing frameworks like mocha set their testLevel in a different way.
-- v10: the 10.x  branch (and semver) is a restructure of this project to take advantage of the now fully mature typescript ecosystem.
-Prior to 10.x, to publish a typescript project was a tedious process.
+- v10: typescript 3.x.  a restructure of this project to take advantage of the now fully mature typescript ecosystem.
+Prior to this, to publish and consume a typescript project was a tedious process.